marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 {% include JB/setup %}

 Okay.
-Let's start by saying that I am a developer that does mostly web stuff.
+Let's start by saying that I'm a developer that does mostly web stuff.

-This means that a majority of the code I write will end up in a browser.
-Of course I sometimes have to interact with APIs or open one, write background jobs, some security, databases and so on... but the point is that, professionnally, I do not write entire projects that have nothing to do with a web app.
+This means that a majority of the code I write will end up displaying something in a browser.
+Of course I do interact with APIs or open one, write background jobs, add some security, optimize databases and so on... the point here is that, professionnally, I do not write entire projects that have nothing to do with a web app.

-My friend [André](http://www.andreberlemont.com/portfolio/) has a different background as he mainly [develops games](http://www.oneliferemains.com/).
+My friend [André](http://www.andreberlemont.com/portfolio/) on the other hand has a different background as he mainly [develops games](http://www.oneliferemains.com/).
 One evening we started talking about how complex it would be to create an online multiplayer game from scratch.
 Being the web guy, I felt that I should know how all this was supposed to work... after all, the multiplayer appens over the internet, right?